BEC2020/POE-Validation/README.md

 #Requirement

-1. Metamask to be added to the browser with netowrk set to Rinkeby Network
+1. Metamask to be added to the browser with network set to Rinkeby Network